marilsoncampos/cmdwerk/docs/source/index.rst

 .. image:: _static/list_all.png
    :align: center

 5.2.
-List the scripts of a group with long details
+List the scripts of a group with detailed descriptions

 .. code-block:: console